lhami/sensometrics-r-tutorial-2024/docs/4-tidyreshape.md

 `anti_join()` can be used to *remove* data.
 If you have a list of participants whose responses had data quality issues, you can put it in the second argument of `anti_join()` to return the lefthand table with those entries removed.

-We do have some repeat participants in the berry tests, because they were allowed to participate for each berry type once.
+We do have some repeat participants in the berry tests, because the actual study involved repeated measures.
 But in online surveys, repeat answers could be a problem necessitating all data removal.
 Let's demonstrate how we'd do that with `anti_join()`:

 ```r